kubeflow/blog/_posts/2025-07-09-introducing-trainer-v2.md

 author: "AutoML & Training WG"
 ---

 Running machine learning workloads on Kubernetes can be challenging.
 Distributed training, in particular, involves managing multiple nodes, GPUs, large datasets, and fault tolerance, which often requires deep Kubernetes knowledge.
-The **Kubeflow Trainer v2 (KF Trainer)** was created to simplify this complexity, by making training on Kubernetes easier for data scientists and machine learning engineers.
+The **Kubeflow Trainer v2 (KF Trainer)** was created to simplify this complexity, by making training on Kubernetes easier for AI Practitioners.

 **The main goals of KF Trainer v2 include:**
 - Make AI/ML workloads easier to manage at scale